nelson123-lab/Docker-learnings/README.md

 docker run id -- running a container docker run -p 5000:8080  -- port forwarding. docker volume create name -- to create a volume

+# Importance of docker for data scientists
+Improved and seamless container portability: Docker containers run without modification across any desktop, data center, or cloud environment.
+Even lighter weight and more granular updates: Multiple processes can be combined within a single container.
+This makes it possible to build an application that can continue running while one of its parts is taken down for an update or repair.
+Automated container creation: Docker can automatically build a container based on application source code.
+Container versioning: Docker can track versions of a container image, roll back to previous versions, and trace who built a version and how.
+It can even upload only the deltas between an existing version and a new one.
+Container reuse: Existing containers can be used as base images — essentially like templates for building new containers.
+Shared container libraries: Developers can access an open-source registry containing thousands of user-contributed containers.